 d.
 Single Equalities Scheme

-We use guidance in the DfE document Keeping Children Safe in Education which you can read here
+We use guidance in the current DfE document Keeping Children Safe in Education.

 EXTREMISM AND RADICALISATION